OlafSta/Affordable-sdr-RadioSpectrometer/README.md

    └──────────────────────────────────────────┘
      │
      ▼
-4. Process Data
+3. Process Data
    - Apply FFT to convert time → frequency domain
    - Normalize using baseline (optional)
      │
      ▼
-5. Save Processed Data
+4. Save Processed Data
    - Store FFT outputs in smaller HDF5 chunks
      │
      ▼
-6. Display / Visualize
+5. Display / Visualize
    - Generate waterfall image (freq vs. time)
    - Optionally add ComReg band overlays
  ```

 ----
- # How to use it??
+# How to use original main function ( main1() )?
- 1. Install all the libraries and the code provided in the src directory.
+ 1. Run all the libraries and the code provided in the src directory.
+ 2.

+# How to use new main2() function ?
+(Still working on it)
+1. Run all the pyhton code into jupyter or anyother python interface.
 2.